chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

   - Provides a map for potential service orientated architectures to be devices.
 - **Meets the real technical demands of the software**
   - Uses tactical designs modeling tools to analyse and develop the executable software deliverables.
+  - They allow developers to produce software that is:
+    - a correct codification of the domain experts' mental model
+    - Highly testable
+    - Less error prone
+    -

 ## Ubiquitous but not Universal